-If you are heading to Cozumel on a cruise and are looking for something to do while in port, here are a few options that you may want to consider.
+If you are heading to Cozumel on a cruise and are looking for something to do while in port, here are a few options that you don’t want to overlook.
+Contrary to what you may hear, there are a lot of great things to do in Cozumel, Mexico.

 Ruins in Tulum